Shoulder Surgery

 During this time:

 The aim during this phase is to ensure you are comfortable, medically stable, and confident with early post-operative care before returning home.
-Transition to inpatient rehabilitation can be arranged if supports at home are lacking and self-care remains difficult.

 It is normal to experience some discomfort following surgery, particularly as the nerve block wears off.